ocadotechnology/codeforlife-workspace/docs/service/backend/SERIALIZERS.md

 ## Validation Errors

 When defining validation errors, always set the `code` of the validation error so that it may be asserted in a test.
-Error codes **must** always be unique per validation function so that they may individually asserted in tests.
+Error codes **must** always be unique per validation function so that they may be individually asserted in tests.

 ```py
 class PersonSerializer(ModelSerializer[Person]):